UNIVERSITI TEKNOLOGI BRUNEI

 Although UTB has moved towards offering undergraduate and graduate programmes starting from 2009, UTB continues to take pride in and maintain its successful hands-on approach in teaching and learning, and also the relevancy of its curricula to the needs of the industry.

-Today, UTB is home to around 2,273 students 140 faculty members.
-UTB has produced 4,483 HND graduates and 128 degree graduates.
-Academic programmes are being offered by the Faculty of Engineering, School of Computing and Informatics and UTB School of Business.
+Today in 2017, UTB is home to around 1,439 students and 241 staff including 134 academic staff.
+UTB has produced over 5,000 HND graduates and 500 degree graduates.
+Academic programmes are being offered by the Faculty of Engineering, School of Computing and Informatics, UTB School of Business and School of Applied Sciences and Mathematics.
 The Faculty of Engineering comprises of four programme areas: Civil Engineering, Electrical and Electronic Engineering, Mechanical Engineering and Petroleum & Chemical Engineering.
 The School of Computing and Informatics consists of three programme areas: Creative Computing, Computer Information Systems and Computer Network Security.
 Meanwhile, the UTB School of Business has three programme areas: Economics, Accounting and Management.
 The Centre for Communication, Teaching and Learning supports the faculty and schools in terms of students’ language proficiencies and soft skills development.
+School of Applied Sciences and Mathematics offer food science and technology, applied mathematics and economics.